Mawnan Junior Playing Field

 On 3 September 2024, we held a community consultation consisting of a morning focus group followed by the Design Mawnan Park & Village Fete.
 The event featured drop-in sessions, enabling the entire community to participate and share their ideas.

 Feedback from these sessions, along with survey responses and creative designs submitted by local children, played a key role in shaping the initial design concepts.
 These concepts were shared in November for further input.
-Councillor Shiona Biggin gathered valuable feedback during this phase, which helped Earth Wrights refine the designs and develop the final master plan which can now be viewed here.
+Cllr Shiona Biggin gathered valuable feedback during this phase, which helped Earth Wrights refine the designs and develop their final concept which can now be viewed here.
+The Parish Council is now collaborating with a specialist sports and play consultancy company to develop a detailed site layout and prepare tender documents for the next phase of the project.

 Fundraising and Community Support

-Fundraising is critical to the success of this project.
-The Design Mawnan Park & Village Fete raised over £1,000, and we have received generous donations from individuals, local groups, and events, including: Cllr John Bastin Community Chest 2023-24; Falmouth Rotary Club’s Run Mawnan 2023; Falmouth Community Fire Station Firework Display 2023; Sylvia King and Mawnan Wives; Kimberleys Independent Estate Agents; Mawnan WI; Port Navas Regatta 2024; and Durgan Regatta 2024.
-These contributions not only bring us closer to our financial goal but also demonstrate the community’s commitment to the project—a vital factor when applying for large capital grants that require match funding.
+Community support has already been incredible.
+The Design Mawnan Park & Village Fete in September 2024 raised over £1,000, and we’ve had generous donations from: Cllr John Bastin Community Chest 2023-24 and 2024-25; Falmouth Rotary Club’s Run Mawnan 2023 and 2024; Falmouth Community Fire Station Firework Display 2023; Sylvia King and Mawnan Wives; Kimberleys Independent Estate Agents; Mawnan WI; Port Navas Regatta 2024; and Durgan Regatta 2024.

 We need your support to continue building momentum!
 Every contribution, big or small, makes a difference.
 If you’d like to help, whether by donating, hosting a fundraising event, or contributing your time, please get in touch.
 Together, we can bring the vision for Mawnan Park to life.
 If you would like to help in any way please email Cllr Shiona Biggin at cllr.biggin.mawnan@gmail.com